manudev97/mpc-zk-rps/README.md

 The following `input.json` file with input signals player1 and player2 satisfy the R1CS and generates a valid token for the circuit, but the `input_1.json` file does not.

+> Make sure you are located in the /rps_js path.

 `input.json`
 ```js
 {"player1": 2, "player2": 5}